papadavis47/comfortablefeelingdumb-blog/content/blog/sand-beneath-my-feet/index.md

 ---

-_TIP FOR PEOPLE ENTERING CODING BOOTCAMP:_
+_TIPS FOR PEOPLE ENTERING CODING BOOTCAMP:_

 **Learn ES6 syntax and understand the differences between server JavaScript environments like Node and the browser based environment.
 I did not get that until bootcamp and I could have saved myself some grief by learning it before the 12 weeks started.**